Basics

 Cultural practices for healthy seedlings

 The first 10 to 14 days following soybean planting is the window of opportunity for Pythium and other soil fungi to infect the plant.
-Factors that promote quick germination and seedling emergence prevent infection.
+Implement practices that promote quick germination and seedling emergence to prevent infection:

 • Plant seed of good quality